Photo: Debbie Wolfe for Bob Vila

 Power Source and Battery Life

 Robot mowers charge automatically at a home-base station.
 The base station serves as the charging port and the boundary wire hub.
 The same power source that charges the mower’s battery also sends a low-voltage current through the boundary wire to keep the mower in bounds.
-A single power cord plugged into a nearby GFCI household outlet provides the needed electricity.
+A single power cord plugged into a nearby ground-fault circuit interrupter household outlet provides the needed electricity.

 These mowers typically use rechargeable lithium-ion batteries, though some use lead acid batteries or other types.
 Depending on the model and mowing conditions, a robot lawn mower can operate between 1 and 2.5 hours per battery charge.
 Batteries typically need 30 minutes to an hour to recharge.
 Robot lawn mower batteries tend to last approximately 3 years on average.